slatedocs/slate/source/includes/orders/_index.md

 ]
 ```

 This endpoint lists all orders for a given customer.
-Objects are ordered by `created_at` ascending.
+Objects are ordered by `created_at` *descending*.

 ### HTTP Request